dalong0514/readnotes/20210106计算原文/2021044Cross-Platform-Desktop-Applications/2021044Cross-Platform-Desktop-Applications0101.md

 Although NW.js was the first Node.js desktop application framework, Electron has quickly emerged as a popular framework that has overshadowed NW.js, although both have been heavily worked on by the same developer at different points in time and share a lot of common code in terms of how users use their APIs for creating app features.
 Each has evolved a different approach to its internal architecture and has spawned separate communities that actively promote their respective projects.

 In this respect, this book essentially covers two frameworks that do the same thing in slightly different ways.
-It’s a fairly unique situation in that the frameworks share so much history and are similar enough to merit being evaluated together.
-There’s a natural inclination to pick whichever is the bigger of the two and go with that, and the answer to that would be Electron (if you go by popularity and momentum), but some prefer NW.js to Electron for its relative simplicity in how you execute code and load the app, as well as for supporting computing platforms like Google Chromebooks, and because of other matters of programming opinion.
+It's a fairly unique situation in that the frameworks share so much history and are similar enough to merit being evaluated together.
+There's a natural inclination to pick whichever is the bigger of the two and go with that, and the answer to that would be Electron (if you go by popularity and momentum), but some prefer NW.js to Electron for its relative simplicity in how you execute code and load the app, as well as for supporting computing platforms like Google Chromebooks, and because of other matters of programming opinion.
 I prefer to provide the information and let you decide what you want to use.
-It’s more ground to cover, but you’ll be better informed.
+It's more ground to cover, but you'll be better informed.

-If you’re interested in digging into the history of both projects a bit more, the following links provide helpful pointers:
+If you're interested in digging into the history of both projects a bit more, the following links provide helpful pointers:

 [From node-webkit to Electron 1.0](http://cheng.guru/blog/2016/05/13/from-node-webkit-to-electron-1-0.html)

 [Question: Electron Origins · Issue #5172 · electron/electron](https://github.com/electron/electron/issues/5172#issuecomment-210697670)

-If you’re looking for posts that compare and contrast the frameworks, here are some good links to look at as well:
+If you're looking for posts that compare and contrast the frameworks, here are some good links to look at as well:

 http://electron.atom.io/docs/development/atom-shell-vs-node-webkit/

 [NW.js & Electron Compared (2016 Edition) - TangibleJS](https://tangiblejs.com/posts/nw-js-and-electron-compared-2016-edition)

-That’s a brief history of the two projects and how their paths have formed over time.
-We’ll now dive into each framework, starting with the first framework to emerge on the scene: NW.js.
+That's a brief history of the two projects and how their paths have formed over time.
+We'll now dive into each framework, starting with the first framework to emerge on the scene: NW.js.

 1.2 NW.js 和 Electron 的起源